dmitrii602/wmc-docs/docs/tools/toolchains/thirdweb-cli.md

 ---
 title: thirdweb CLI
 slug: /tools/toolchains/thirdweb-cli
-description: Documentation for using the thirdweb CLI for creating, deploying, and publishing smart contracts and web3 applications on the Base network, including detailed instructions and options for project creation and deployment.
+description: Documentation for using the thirdweb CLI for creating, deploying, and publishing smart contracts and web3 applications on the WMC network, including detailed instructions and options for project creation and deployment..
 sidebar_position: 3
 ---

 # thirdweb CLI

-thirdweb provides an interactive command line interface, allowing you to create, build and deploy your smart contracts and apps.
+thirdweb offers an interactive command line interface that lets you create, build, and deploy your smart contracts and applications with ease.

-You can use the thirdweb CLI to create and deploy smart contracts to the Base network.
+With the thirdweb CLI, you can effortlessly create and deploy smart contracts on the WMC network.

-Visit the [thirdweb documentation](https://portal.thirdweb.com/cli) for more instructions on using the thirdweb CLI.
+For detailed guidance on using the thirdweb CLI, check out the [thirdweb documentation](https://portal.thirdweb.com/cli).

 ---

 ## Creating a project

-Create a new project with thirdweb installed and configured:
+Set up a new project with thirdweb installed and configured:

 ```bash
 npx thirdweb create